The X-Files merchandise: Slimmer versions

 The entire series was re-released on DVD in a "slimmer" package, sans some bonus materials that were featured in the original fold out versions.
 Seasons 6, 7 and 8 contain all of the bonus material found in the original versions.
 All other seasons in the U.S. region 1 DVDs are missing the additional special features.
-In The U.S. Seasons 1, 2 & 3 were released on January 31, 2006, Seasons 4, 5 & 6 were released March 28, 2006 and Seasons 7, 8 & 9 were released on June 6, 2006.
+In the U.S. Seasons 1, 2 & 3 were released on January 31, 2006, Seasons 4, 5 & 6 were released March 28, 2006, and Seasons 7, 8 & 9 were released on June 6, 2006.
 In 2008, each season were released as one single DVD case each containing 6 discs except Season 5 and Season 9 which contain 5 discs.

 European editions of the slim sets include all the features of the original packages.
-Season 1, 2 & 3 were released on October 11, 2004, Seasons 4, 5 & 6 were released on December 27, 2004 and Seasons 7, 8 & 9 were released on March 14, 2005.
+Seasons 1, 2 & 3 were released on October 11, 2004, Seasons 4, 5 & 6 were released on December 27, 2004, and Seasons 7, 8 & 9 were released on March 14, 2005.

 In Australia during the original release of the series (each season was a fold out box set), the series was re-repacked into Collector Edition Boxsets (as were the original fold out sets) which contained the same bonus material as the original release between 2001 and 2004 alongside the original sets, however the discs were housed in plastic cases, Season 1-4 contained 4 cases, Seasons 5-9 contained 3 cases.
 On 18 May 2005, came the second repackage sets where each season was split into two parts (part 1 and part 2) which each part contained 3 discs, except for season two where Part 2 contained 4 discs, this marked the first time that not all bonus materials were available, Seasons 2, 5-8 contained all bonus material.
 On 5 September 2007, the series was re-packed into slimline sets.
 Early 2016, all 9 seasons were released in slimline cases with new artwork (same as the blu-ray releases).